chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - State management will be handled with React's built-in hooks.

 4. API Documentation with Swagger/OpenAPI
-- Swagger will be used to document the backend API, providing clear docuemntation for all available endpoints.
+- Swagger will be used to document the backend API, providing clear documentation for all available endpoints.
 - The Swagger UI will allow for exploring available API routes, parameters, and expected responses.

 5. Cloud Hosting on AWS